8 Citation & Bibliography

 Format example

 The format of an annotated bibliography can vary, so make sure to check with your instructor for specific guidelines.
-In MLA, the bibliographic entry for each source (title, author, etc.) is written in MLA or APA format as described above and listed in alphabetical order.
+In MLA, the bibliographic entry for each source (title, author, etc.) is written in MLA format as described above and listed in alphabetical order.
 A blocked and indented annotation follows each entry, providing the details for the source above it.
 Annotations can vary in length from a few sentences to a page, depending on the purpose.
 If you are only offering summary, annotations can be short.
 If you are offering an analysis and evaluation of each source, they may be longer.
 Again, your instructor will clarify your class requirements.

 Sample MLA Annotation